Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Estimating the Scope of Silent Abandonment as a Source of Information Uncertainty

-We compare the classification models using the Receiver Operating Characteristic (ROC) curve, presented in Figure \ref{fig:rocC}.
-The ROC plots the True Positive Rate (TPR) against the False Positive Rate (FPR) for varying threshold levels.
-The ROC curve is a recognized method for comparing performance of different classification methods in a visualized way and for selecting the best threshold to work with \citep{Fawcett2006ROC}.
+We examined the performance of several machine learning classification methods: logistic regression (stepwise backward and with a ridge penalty), support vector machines (SVM), k-nearest neighbors (k-NN), and classification tree (additionally, we pruned the tree).
+We trained each model on the training subset of 412 conversations defined above, and then estimated $\hat{\pi}_i$ for each conversation $i$ in the test subset (138 conversations).
+In Figure \ref{fig:rocC}, we compare the accuracy of these classification models using the receiver operating characteristic (ROC) curve.
+The ROC plots the true positive rate (TPR) against the false positive rate (FPR) for varying threshold levels.
+The ROC curve is a recognized visual method for comparing performance of different classification methods and for selecting the best threshold to work with \citep{Fawcett2006ROC}.
 A standard characteristic in that regard is the area under the ROC curve (AUC), presented in Table \ref{tbl:logridge}.
-Using this criterion, we conclude that the best classification methods for our problem are the SVM model and the classification tree, for which the AUC is 0.85.
+Using this criterion, we conclude that the best classification methods for our problem, with $\text{AUC} = 0.85$, are the SVM model and the classification tree.
 Models with an AUC above 0.80 are considered ``excellent" classification models \citep {Hosmer2000}.
-Details about SVM and the classification tree can be found in Appendix \ref{sec:ClassMod}.
-The SVM model includes, among other things, the following features: specific words written in the conversation, customer experience (e.g., amount of time the customer waited in the queue), and agent's work time (e.g., amount of time the agent engaged with the customer).
-To select a specific threshold level for the SVM model, we find the threshold that maximizes the sensitivity (TPR) and specificity (1-FPR) proportions, i.e., maximizes the proportion of silent-abandonment and short-service conversations that are correctly identified.
-We find that the optimal threshold is 0.47 with a sensitivity proportion (TPR) of 85\% and a specificity proportion (1-FPR) of 76\%.
+More details about feature selection procedures used for the SVM and the classification tree models can be found in Appendix \ref{sec:ClassMod}.
+The SVM model includes the following features, among others: specific words written in the conversation, customer experience (e.g., amount of time the customer waited in the queue), and agent's work time (e.g., amount of time the agent engaged with the customer).
+The SVM model includes words showing whether the customer is asking for the agent's immediate attention along with specific words related to the service the company provides.
+Due to privacy and legal reasons, we cannot share the exact expressions; however, we can summarize that the customers that were in fact Sab customers were ones that expressed some urgency.